Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

+You might not know at first glance that Hunter’s Refined Chelsea Boots are entirely waterproof, and that’s kind of the whole point.
 Designed specifically for a sleek, sophisticated look when conditions get sloppy, the boots maintain that signature touch of Chelsea class without losing the handcrafted, waterproof finish Hunter rainboots are so known for.
+Side note: their classic options are just as good and come in all sorts of engaging shades and patterns.

 Stomping across campus on an extra-damp day?
 You’ll need your Bean Boots, then.
 The Maine-based brand’s signature style comes in a multitude of linings and colorways, but for our money, the classic 8″, waterproof duck boot is the king of all prepwear, the only choice when tucking in your chinos and tossing on your fisherman’s sweater.